What do you charge for heavy-duty shop supplies?

 The most common method for calculating shop supplies is to charge it as a percentage of total labor on a service order.
 For example, 8% of labor.
 If the total labor charge is $500, shop supplies would be $40.

-If the intent is to recapture the cost of consumables used on a job, labor is a pretty good measure, because the longer a job goes, the more supplies will use.
+If the intent is to recapture the cost of consumables used on a job, labor is a pretty good measure; the longer a job goes, the more supplies your techs will use.

-Some shops calculate supplies on both labor and parts.
+Some shops calculate supplies on labor and parts.
 To end up with a reasonable charge, this usually means the percentage is lower.
-For example, 5% of labor and parts.
-If total labor and parts is $800, shop supplies would be $40.
+For example, if you charge 5% on labor and parts, then a job totalling $800 would charge $40 for shop supplies.

-The problem with this method is that for services with big-ticket parts but little labor, the supplies charge gets unreasonable.
-And for services involving few or low-cost parts, but a lot of labor, the charge isn’t quite enough.
+The problem with this method is that the supplies charge gets unreasonable on services with big-ticket parts but little labor.
+Conversely, if you’ve got a job involving only a few low-cost parts—but a lot of labor—the charge won’t be quite enough.

 Regardless of the calculation method you choose, you might want to have a minimum, and even a maximum, that you charge for supplies.

-A maximum, or ceiling, can be a way to keep charges reasonable, especially if you are charging based on labor and parts.
+A maximum, or ceiling, can keep charges reasonable, especially if you are charging based on labor and parts.
 A minimum, or floor, can ensure you at least recoup some basic costs on every service.